Skip to main content

 Whisper-based Multilingual and self-host Varies Via wrapper app Open model or hosted

-The table shows how different the options really are.
-Consumer apps and developer APIs solve related but distinct problems.
-Your use case should point you toward one column over another.
+The table shows how genuinely different these options are.
+Consumer apps and developer APIs solve related but distinct problems, and your use case should point you toward one column over another.

 Buyer Checklist